juju/docs/src/en/tut-google.md

 rackspace    rackspace   dfw, ord, iad, lon, syd, hkg localhost    lxd         localhost
 ```
-As mentioned, we're going with Google's Cloud Engine (gce), which we'll
+As mentioned, we're going with Google's Cloud Engine, which we'll
 configure over the next couple of steps.
 But you could just as easily use
 [Amazon AWS][helpaws] or [Microsoft Azure][helpazure].